gabrielchoonggeliang/deep-learning/README.md

 ## Usage

 Feel free to explore the contents of this repository to review lecture materials and work on projects.
 Each directory contains its own README file with specific instructions and explanations.

-## Contributions

-Contributions to this repository are welcome!
-If you have additional code examples, projects, or improvements to existing content, feel free to submit a pull request.

-## License

-The code in this repository is provided under the [LICENSE NAME] License.
-Please refer to the [LICENSE](LICENSE) file for more information.